lookout / tracing

 Breadcrumbs are cleared at each route match, Artisan command, or queue job so queue:work and Octane do not mix unrelated requests.

-Set LOOKOUT_REPORT_EXCEPTIONS=true (plus API key and base URI) to register a reportable handler on the default exception handler.
+With LOOKOUT_LARAVEL=true or LOOKOUT_REPORT_EXCEPTIONS=true (and a resolved API key + base URI), the provider registers a reportable handler on the default exception handler.
 It POSTs to POST /api/ingest with:

 - exception message, class, stack trace, and stack frames